 The World Bank argued strongly more than a decade ago for an enhanced focus on tertiary education:

-“The norms, values, attitudes and ethics that tertiary institutions impart to students are the foundation of the social capital necessary for constructing healthy civil societies and cohesive cultures—the very bedrock of good governance and democratic political systems…Through the transmission of democratic values and cultural norms, tertiary education contributes to the promotion of civic behaviours, nation building and social cohesion.” (pp. 5, 31) If we are to reduce poverty, then we also need sustainable approaches to governance, state-building and peace-building.
-Higher education is essential for the delivery of those approaches.
+“The norms, values, attitudes and ethics that tertiary institutions impart to students are the foundation of the social capital necessary for constructing healthy civil societies and cohesive cultures—the very bedrock of good governance and democratic political systems…Through the transmission of democratic values and cultural norms, tertiary education contributes to the promotion of civic behaviours, nation building and social cohesion.” (pp. 5, 31)

 This means that higher education must take its rightful place alongside poverty reduction at the heart of the post-2015 agenda.